spenceralan/animal-shelter/readme.md

-# Portfolio Project - Code Review - Epicodus
+# Build an Animal Shelter Webpage - Epicodus

 For this project my team created a webpage for a fictional animal shelter using HTML and CSS.
 The goal of this project was to demonstrate the use of floats to create a grid or columns and to demonstrate the use of media queries.